 At Columbia Land Trust, we often talk about our accomplishments in terms of lands, waters, and wildlife, but the truth is that we’re in the people business.
 Building strong relationships is at the core of our work, and caring for those relationships is as important as caring for the land we own.
 Get to know our staff.

 It’s no small thing that Columbia Land Trust’s board of directors is ultimately accountable for ensuring that conserved lands stay protected forever.
 Learn about our current roster of board members.

 Our Advisory Council is charged with reaching out to communities throughout our region and building support for our mission and vision.
 Many former board members continue to serve on the Advisory Council.
 View our current Advisory Council roster.

-Check out our recent media and news clips and our archive of Fieldbook, which is full of inspiring stories from the Columbia River region.
+Check out our recent media and news clips and our archive of Fieldbook and Annual Reports, all full of inspiring stories from the Columbia River region.
 Are you a member of the press?
-Email Communications Manager Jay Kosa.
-He’s happy to help, whether you need a fast quote, an expert source, maps, images, or original source material.
+Email Executive Director Glenn Lamb.
+We’re happy to help, whether you need a fast quote, an expert source, maps, images, or original source material.

 As we grow the number of lands we conserve, so must we grow our resources to ensure we can care for those lands forever.
 We are proud to share our Audit Reports and 990s with you.

-Our open-source lands database tracks the story and progress of every piece of land we own or manage, from landowner communications and site evaluations, to maps and annual site monitoring, to ongoing restoration projects and volunteer days.
-Learn more about the Lands Database.
+Our open-source lands database Ouzel tracks the story and progress of every piece of land we own or manage, from landowner communications and site evaluations to maps and annual site monitoring, to ongoing restoration projects and volunteer days.
+Learn more about Ouzel.